rnarciso/OpenRouter_Free_Models_Testing/README.md

 5. **Application Won't Start**
    - **Symptom**: Error when running start_app.sh
    - **Solution**: Check flask_output.log for details.
 Ensure Python and required packages are installed.

+5. **Database Connection Error**
+   - **Symptom**: "could not translate host name ..." or other database errors
+   - **Solution**:
+       - Ensure PostgreSQL is running
+       - Check your database configuration (see step 4 above)
+       - Verify the database credentials and network access

 ## Contributing